czyt1988/SARibbon/readme.md

 ## Import into project (static)

 SARibbon provides amalgamated `SARibbon.h` and `SARibbon.cpp` files, which can be imported into the project and used without the need to compile them into a dynamic library.
-You can refer to the example of SimpleExample (located in `src/example/SimpleExample`).Static import uses four files: `SARibbon. h`,`SARibbon. cpp`, `SARibbon. pri`, `SARibbonBar/resource.qrc`, as well as two folders: `SARibbonBar/3rdparty` and `SARibbonBar/resource`:
+You can refer to the example of `StaticExample` (located in `src/example/StaticExample`).Static import uses four files: `SARibbon. h`,`SARibbon. cpp`, `SARibbon. pri`, `SARibbonBar/resource.qrc`, as well as two folders: `SARibbonBar/3rdparty` and `SARibbonBar/resource`:

 ```
 |-you-project-dir